top of page

 Apex Land Surveying and Mapping LLC Areas of Concern

-While not every survey will reveal problems, there are several types of issues that might be flagged as areas of concern in a land survey deliverable.
-Here are some of the most common we come across:
+While not every survey will reveal problems, several types of issues might be flagged as areas of concern in a land survey deliverable.
+Here are some of the most common we encounter:

-• Boundary Conflicts: These are overlaps, gaps, or inconsistencies in property boundary lines due to conflicting deed descriptions or prior surveys.
+Boundary conflicts are overlaps, gaps, or inconsistencies in property boundary lines due to conflicting deed descriptions or prior surveys.
 These “conflicting boundary evidence” situations mean the records don’t perfectly agree on where the line is.
 Resolving such conflicts often requires legal clarification or agreements between neighbors.

-• Encroachments: Encroachments are physical structures or improvements that cross over a boundary line.
-Examples of encroachments commonly include a shed, driveway or other type of improvement built partially on a neighbor’s land or even a fence that isn’t on the true property line.
+Encroachments are physical structures or improvements that cross over a boundary line.
+Examples include a shed, driveway, or other improvements built partially on a neighbor’s land, or even a fence that isn’t on the true property line.
 We note apparent encroachments so that property owners are aware of these.
-Typically we notate these potential encroachments as “areas of concern”.
+Typically, we document these potential encroachments as “areas of concern.”

-• Easements and Rights-of-Way: As we’ve written about in previous blogs, easements give someone else limited rights to use a portion of your land (for utilities, access, and more.).
+Easements grant someone else limited rights to use a portion of your land for utilities, access, and more.
 A survey might flag easements that could restrict where you can build or what you can do.
-For instance, a utility easement where structures are prohibited.
+For instance, a utility easement may prohibit structures in certain areas.

-• Physical Site Conditions: Certain physical features of the land can be areas of concern when it comes to construction or ownership.
+Certain physical features of the land can be areas of concern regarding construction or ownership.
 A classic example is discovering that part of the parcel lies in a flood zone.
 Other examples include steep slopes, wetlands, or old right-of-way paths on the property.
-Location of existing improvements can affect existing site conditions as well.
+The location of existing improvements can also affect site conditions.

-• Legal Description Mismatches: A survey may find that the actual measured dimensions of the property don’t match the deed or legal description on record.
-The deed might describe a 100-foot width, but the occupied fence-to-fence distance is 102 feet.
-In some situations, this discrepancy may signal that further research or possible correction is needed to ensure the owner’s property boundaries, and any possible adjoiners have been evaluated to provide the best boundary determination possible.
+A survey may find that the actual measured dimensions of the property don’t match the deed or legal description on record.
+For instance, the deed might describe a 100-foot width, but the occupied fence-to-fence distance is 102 feet.
+In some situations, this discrepancy may signal that further research or possible correction is needed to ensure the owner’s property boundaries and any possible adjoining properties have been evaluated to provide the best boundary determination possible.

 Each of these issues can have significant implications, from costly boundary litigation to limitations on existing or future improvements.
-Apex Land Surveying and Mapping LLC aims to effectively document them to protect all parties involved in the process of the survey as well as the public.
+Apex Land Surveying and Mapping LLC aims to effectively document them to protect all parties involved in the survey process.

 Working with Our Team for Clarity and Confidence